cascornelissen/svg-spritemap-webpack-plugin/docs/options.md

 Whether to include the `width` and `height` attributes on the root SVG element.
 The default value for this option is based on the value of the `sprite.generate.use` option but when specified will always overwrite it.

 #### `output.svg.attributes` -- `{}`
 Custom attributes to add to the root SVG element.
 This should be an object, with `key` attribute names, and `value` attribute values, e.g. `{ id: 'my-svg-id' }`.
-By default no attributes will be added.
+By default, no attributes will be added.

 #### `output.chunk.name` – `'spritemap'`
 Name of the chunk that will be generated.